Books that build creative, confident, and smart young women!

 Girls Who Run the World: 31 CEOs Who Mean Business By Diana Kapp; illustrated by Bijou Karman

-Part biography, part business how-to, and fully empowering, this book is the perfect gift for future entrepenuers...because you're never too young to dream BIG!
+The perfect graduation gift for future entrepreneurs!
+Part biography, part business how-to, and fully empowering, this book shows that you're never too young to dream BIG!
 With colorful portraits, fun interviews and DIY tips, Girls Who Run the World features the success stories of 31 leading ladies today of companies like Rent the Runway, PopSugar, and Soul Cycle.

 Girls run biotech companies.